• Skip to primary navigation

 🥡 Storing & Reheating

-Once your sweet potato casserole (with marshmallows) has cooled, you can cover it tightly or place it in an airtight container and refrigerate the leftovers for up to 4 days.
+Once your sweet potato casserole has cooled, cover it tightly or place it in an airtight container and refrigerate the leftovers for up to 4 days.

-Individual portions can be reheated in the microwave, or you can pop the whole casserole in the oven at 350°F (175°C) for 15-20 minutes.
+Individual portions can be reheated in the microwave or place the whole casserole in the oven at 350°F (175°C) for 15-20 minutes.

 Can I Make Sweet Potato Casserole With Yams?

 Yes!
 Yams and sweet potatoes are great substitutes for one another in many recipes, including this one.
-They are similar, but different, vegetables despite being used interchangeably quite often.
+They are similar but different vegetables despite being used interchangeably quite often.
+See my candied yams with marshmallows here.

 To learn more about the difference between yams and sweet potatoes, check out my post 'yams vs sweet potatoes'.

-You can prepare this casserole 1-2 days in advance to save time.
+To save time, you can prepare this casserole 1-2 days in advance.
 First, follow steps 1-4 to make the sweet potato filling.
-Smooth it out into the greased baking dish and cover it tightly with plastic wrap and refrigerate until needed.
+Smooth it out into the greased baking dish, cover it tightly with plastic wrap, and refrigerate until needed.

 You can also combine the second portion of the pecans and marshmallows for the topping and keep it at room temperature in a Ziploc bag.
 When ready, uncover your casserole, add the topping, and bake at 375°F (190°C) for 30-35 minutes.